 Concerning the security in which the money is invested, if it involves picking a single stock, the investor could be throwing good money after bad.
 It would result in a total loss if the stock falls out of bed.
 On the other hand, if the money is invested in a market index ETF, namely, invested in the American economy, it will produce excellent results in the long run, until the American empire fails.
 Someday, that will happen, but it is not on the horizon at this time.

 Concerning the source of the funds, if it is from an earnings stream such as a salary or investment dividends or rental income and it is invested in a market index exchange-traded fund (ETF), it is a guaranteed, safe way to beat the market.
 On the other hand, if the source is from a lump sum the same amount of which is invested at the same regular intervals while the remaining sum is kept in cash or bonds, the benefits are not clear.
 We might be looking at an ineffective strategy.
 The Monday Morning Millionaire Program gets around that in a reliable, predictable and safe way.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us